-On the subject of rpsU in F. tularensis, there are three distinct bS21 homologs, bS21-1, bS21-2, and bS21-3, encoded by rpsU1, rpsU2, and rpsU3, respectively.
-This is immediately interesting due to the relatively limited size of the F. tularensis genome (approximately 2 megabases).
-Small, gene-rich genomes are characteristic of intracellular pathogens, adding to the intruge of the presence of three bS21 homologs in F. tularensis (Bobay and Ochman 2017; Murray et al. 2022).

 bS21-2 in F. tularensis

+The genome of F. tularensis encodes three distinct bS21 homologs, bS21-1, bS21-2, and bS21-3, (encoded by rpsU1, rpsU2, and rpsU3, respectively).
+This is notable due to the limited size of the F. tularensis genome (approximately 2 Mbp).
+Small, gene-rich genomes are characteristic of intracellular pathogens, adding to the intrigue of the presence of three bS21 homologs in F. tularensis (Bobay and Ochman 2017; Murray et al. 2022).